karthik86248/BANG-Billion-Scale-ANN/README.md

 * Boost C++ libraries (https://www.boost.org/) version >=1.74
 * DiskANN (follow the instruction in https://github.com/microsoft/DiskANN)

+## Dataset repositories
+SIFT and GIST datasets can be downloaded from http://corpus-texmex.irisa.fr/ GLOVE200 and NYTIMES can be downloaded from https://github.com/erikbern/ann-benchmarks/blob/master/README.md MNIST8M can be downloaded from https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/multiclass.html#mnist8m DEEP100M is to be cut out from DEEP1B.
+Take first 100M points. https://big-ann-benchmarks.com/

+Note: For NYTIMES, zero rows must be removed from the base file.
+Note: For GIST1M, there were only 1000 queries.
+Therefore 1000 queries were repeated 10 times to give queries file of 10,000  queries.

 ## Code Build

 Run Makefile to build the code.